Humberto Castellanos

-Humberto Castellanos (born April 3, 1998) is a Mexican professional baseball pitcher in the Arizona Diamondbacks organization.
-He has previously played in MLB for the Houston Astros.
+Humberto Castellanos (born April 3, 1998) is a Mexican professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Arizona Diamondbacks.

 Career

 Houston Astros

 On July 2, 2015, Castellanos signed a minor league contract with Houston Astros.
 He made his professional debut in 2016 for the Dominican Summer League Astros.
 In 2017, he split the year between the rookie-level Gulf Coast Astros and Greenville Astros, and the Low-A Tri-City ValleyCats.
-In 14 games between the three affiliates, Castellanos posted a 6-1 record and 2.35 ERA with 40 strikeouts in 46.0 innings pitched.
+In 14 games between the three affiliates, Castellanos posted a 6–1 record and 2.35 ERA with 40 strikeouts in 46 innings pitched.